-Industrial land values on the Central Coast have shown solid growth over the past few years, and we expect more growth to come.
+Industrial land value growth on the Central Coast has been solid over the past few years, and we expect more growth to come.
 This is great news, as an increase in land value signifies an increase in the strength of the economy, meaning the Central Coast is a very healthy region to be investing in.

 This article outlines the key drivers that have contributed to this growth, so you as a developer or owner-occupier can identify the right investment opportunities for you.

 Low interest rates help to underpin values for developers looking to on-sell strata title units.
 It has also made development appealing for owner-occupiers looking to purpose build a facility, and has attracted strong interest from buyers looking to own a factory rather than lease one.
 Ultimately what all this means is greater growth.

 As briefly touched on above, occupiers and investors have been taking advantage of the low interest rates and buying their own properties, rather than renting.
 This creates demand and therefore uplift in the values of existing buildings and/or developments.